CodesAFK/codesafk.github.io/_posts/2018-01-02-bloggah-add-simple-layout.md

    Dark
  </button>

  Like I said, I love bootstrap.
-I'm just falling in love with SemanticUI and if I fall to hard, I may not be able to come back home.
+I'm just falling in love with SemanticUI and if I fall too hard, I may not be able to come back home.
  But that's between me and Twitter, let's get to this layout.

  Open up app.js and add the following: